Rotimi-28/destination-quiz/README.md

 ## Features
 * Go to https://blooming-escarpment-07246.herokuapp.com/ and click "Start the Quiz".
 * After that you will be asked to login or sign up.
 Your password is protected as you're typing it in.
 * After that it will take you to our quiz page.
-Just answer the questions based on your interest, and we will choose your next travel destination
+Just answer the questions based on your interest and we will choose your next travel destination
 * Press "Click here for things to do!!" to be directed to a site that gives suggestions for your itinerary
 * Press "Send me my results" to get an email of your results using nodemailer
+* Press "logout" at any time to start from scratch

 ## Known Bugs
 None found.